Welcome to Trace Your Ancestors

 If you have basic information about your parent’s and grandparent’s names, ages, and where they lived or were born, you will be able to work out approximate birth, marriage and death dates, and carry out an online database search.

-A starting point for estimating life spans is 75 years but this will vary wildly depending on your ancestor’s circumstances eg location, occupation, whether they served in the military during a conflict and again, what time zone you are searching in (the further back you go, the shorter the life expectancy).
+A starting point for estimating life spans is 75 years but this will vary wildly depending on your ancestor’s circumstances eg location, occupation, whether they served in the military during a conflict and again, what time period you are searching in (the further back you go, the shorter the life expectancy).

-If this takes you back to 1911 and beyond, you will also be able to search the Census Records for those names and find the households.
+If this takes you back to 1911 and before, you will also be able to search the Census Records for those names and find the households.
 Searching the census returns will really bring your ancestors to life and give you some understanding of their family life at that time.

 The information recorded during each census varies according to the year of the census and the first one to be of any value to tracing your ancestors and family history was the 1841 census.
 This was the first census to include individual’s names, but not the relationships of the individuals.
 Ages are rounded down to the nearest 5 years and the place of birth is simply whether or not the individual was born in that county or not.
 Although this is pretty limited information, it can provide clues for further research.